-Commercial real estate leases can be lengthy and complex and not understanding them can cost you money.
-When choosing your commercial real estate and negotiating your lease, the right broker will ensure that you are aware of all additional charges that can quickly run up your monthly costs, such as electricity.
+Commercial real estate leases in New York City can be lengthy and complex.
+Not understanding them can cost you money.
+In the course of helping you negotiate your lease for commercial office space, the right broker will ensure that you are aware of all additional charges – such as office space electricity costs – that can quickly increase your monthly costs.

-Electricity usage clauses are notoriously long and complicated, often allowing the landlord to incrementally increase your electricity charges over time.
+Electricity usage clauses are notoriously long and complicated, often allowing your landlord to incrementally increase your electricity charges over time.
 This can cost you thousands of additional dollars for electricity that you are not actually consuming.
 Smaller New York City tenants particularly need to be careful of this.

 This permits the tenant to buy electricity directly from the utility company.
 An electricity meter must be present in the space for direct electricity to be an option.
 Full floors or large commercial spaces tend to have their own electricity meters.

-Metro Manhattan Office Space has been working with reputable landlords and helping tenants understand and negotiate lease terms since 2004.
-Finding your ideal location is only the first step, we then help ensure that all of your interests are being protected.
+Metro Manhattan Office Space has been working with reputable landlords in New York City and helping tenants understand and negotiate lease terms since 2004.
+Finding your ideal location is only the first step.
+We then help ensure that all of your interests are being protected.
 We know that avoiding excessive costs can mean the difference between success and failure in your business.

 For a free consultation, contact Principal Broker Alan Rosinsky of Metro Manhattan Office Space at